Semen analysis: Sperm count

-Motility
+Sperm motility

-The World Health Organization has a value of 40%and this must be measured within 60 minutes of collection.
+The World Health Organization has a value of 40% and this must be measured within 60 minutes of collection.
 WHO also has a parameter of vitality, with a lower reference limit of 60% live spermatozoa.
 A man can have a total number of sperm far over the limit of >16 million sperm cells per milliliter, but still have bad quality because too few of them are motile.
 However, if the sperm count is very high, then a low motility (for example, less than 60%) might not matter, because the fraction might still be more than 8 million per millilitre.
 The other way around, a man can have a sperm count far less than 20 million sperm cells per millilitre and still have good motility, if more than 60% of those observed sperm cells show good forward movement - which is beneficial because nature favours quality over quantity.